sebastianwessel/quickjs/README.md

 // It is a ressource intensive job and should be done only once if possible const { createRuntime } = await quickJS()

-// Create a runtime instance each time a js code should be executed const { evalCode } = await createRuntime({
+// Create a runtime instance (sandbox) const { evalCode } = await createRuntime({
   allowFetch: true, // inject fetch and allow the code to fetch data
   allowFs: true, // mount a virtual file system and provide node:fs module